Political gaffe

 A political gaffe is a mistake or blunder in speech or action made by a politician that attracts media attention and public scrutiny.

-While often unintended, political gaffes can have significant consequences, as they may reveal the politician's personal views, highlight misunderstandings of key issues, or showcase perceived flaws in character.
-The concept includes different types of errors, from factual inaccuracies to statements that expose internal beliefs not intended for public consumption.
-Gaffes are commonly exploited by opponents and media as part of "gotcha" journalism, which often focuses on the blunder rather than substantive political issues.
-The rise of social media has further amplified the impact of political gaffes, enabling rapid distribution and increased scrutiny.
+The term comes from journalist Michael Kinsley, who said, "A gaffe is when a politician tells the truth – some obvious truth he isn't supposed to say."
+The term "political gaffe" may be used to describe an inadvertent statement made by a politician, who believes the statement to be true, while having not fully analyzed the consequences of publicly stating it.
+Another definition is a statement made when the politician privately believes it to be true, realizes the dire consequences of saying it, and yet inadvertently utters it in public.
+Barack Obama has defined press usage of the term as referring to a statement that inadvertently reveals "ignorance, carelessness, fuzzy thinking, insensitivity, malice, boorishness, falsehood, or hypocrisy – or is simply deemed to veer sufficiently far from the conventional wisdom to make said candidate vulnerable to attack".

 Overview

 A political gaffe is a remark or action by a politician that is perceived as a mistake, often because it reveals an unintended truth, appears insensitive, or exposes a lack of knowledge.
 Political gaffes can arise from misjudgments, poorly chosen words, or comments that diverge from conventional expectations.
-As former U.S. President Barack Obama noted, a gaffe is often highlighted by the media when it includes elements of "ignorance, carelessness, fuzzy thinking, insensitivity, malice, boorishness, falsehood, or hypocrisy," making the politician vulnerable to criticism and scrutiny.
+As former U.S. President Barack Obama noted, a gaffe is often highlighted by the media when it includes elements of "ignorance, carelessness, fuzzy thinking, insensitivity, malice, boorishness, falsehood, or hypocrisy", making the politician vulnerable to criticism and scrutiny.

 Media coverage of political gaffes can shift public focus away from substantive policy discussions, emphasizing missteps over political platforms and goals.

-Psycholinguist Steven Pinker has contended that politicians use vague and indirect language to avoid making concrete statements, and that lazy journalists base political coverage around "gaffe spotting" rather than analysis of political platforms.

-The rise of Internet activism has created a new generation of negative campaigning where a political campaign can create attack ads within an hour of a politician making a gaffe.
+Psycholinguist Steven Pinker contends that politicians use vague and indirect language to avoid making concrete statements, and that lazy journalists base political coverage around "gaffe spotting" rather than analysis of political platforms.
+The rise of Internet activism created a new generation of negative campaigning where a political campaign can create attack ads within an hour of a politician making a gaffe.

+Another definition is a politician's statement of what is on their mind—this may or may not be inadvertent—thereby leading to a ritualized "gaffe dance" between candidates.
+While exhibiting umbrage or shock, and playing on the mistake, the ostensibly offended candidate must not exhibit anything resembling glee.
+A propensity to concentrate on "gaffes" in campaigns has been criticized as a journalistic device that can lead to distraction from real issues.